ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/adding_new_instrument.rst

 Thirdly, a couple of lines should be modified in :ref:`config.py <atlast-sc-instruments-module>` where they are indicated within the configuration file with comments.

-In the initilisation method, a dictionary containing pointers to the new instrument's Python module and YAML file name should be added in similar format to the existing instruments.
+In the initialisation method, a dictionary containing pointers to the new instrument's Python module and YAML file name should be added in similar format to the existing instruments.

 .. code:: python